Center for the Advancement of Teaching & Learning CATL

 • A description of the project's goals, including an explanation of how the project relates to teaching enhancement.
 Specific examples are required.

-• An implementation timeline for the project.
+• An implementation time line for the project.

 3) Completed Itemized Budget Form.